NivekNey/NivekNey.github.io/index.md

 ### Ads policy moderation <sup>TechPulse 2020</sup>

 > Trained and deployed NLP ML model to AWS ECS in order to help policy moderation.
-Compared to previous solution, improved precision from 33% to 97%.
-It's a heavy-loaded service that handles millions of requests per day.
+Compared to the previous solution, improved the precision from 33% to 97%.
+It's a heavy-loaded service that handles millions of requests each day.

 ### Interactive Ads optimization <sup>TechPulse 2020</sup>

 > Formalized NLP ML model built in TensorFlow to K8s cluster as a service.
+It helps user to interactively improve their advertisement.
 Reduced the response time from prototype's 3 seconds to under 1 second.

 ### Comment moderation <sup>TechPulse 2019</sup>

 > Trained and deployed NLP ML model as well as Vision ML model, both written in TensorFlow, to K8s cluster as services.
+The services help content moderation by auto flagging violations.
 Reduced error rate by 10%.
 It's a heavy-loaded service that handles tens of thousands of requests per day.

 ### Comment understanding

-> Deployed on-demand model training procedure to K8s cluster.
+> Deployed an on-demand model training procedure to K8s cluster as a service.
+It allows a quick understanding of the comment topics under each articles.
 It's a heavy-loaded service that handles tens of thousands of requests per day.

 ### Enterprise network security <sup>TechPulse 2019</sup>